seastco/seastco.github.io/content/posts/2022-12-29-dalle-discord-bot/index.md

 ## Voucher Service
 I started thinking, why not release this to the public?
 Well, for starters, generating a DALL-E image costs 2 cents a pop, and I'm not fronting that cost.
 I'd have to implement some kind of pay-for-use system.
 Accepting money for a side project, even if it's to break even, is generally prohibited at the company I work for.
-I think.

 ...I built it anyway.
-I just won't release it to the public until I have a concrete answer.
+It just won't be available to the public.

 Having purchaseable credits is the simplest approach, i.e. 1 credit == 1 image.
 The next thing is tying that purchase back to a particular Discord user.
-The best way do this is to have some kind of OAuth login to request client information, and then tie that information with a credit purchase.
+The best way do this is to have some kind of OAuth login to request client information, and then tie that information to a credits purchase.
 I went barebones and decided to generate a voucher ID for every purchase, and then make the user responsible for redeeming that voucher by passing the ID into a Discord command.
 Admittedly not very user friendly, but remember this won't actually have any users.